naimur978/My-Data-Science-Mini-Projects/Network Analysis/README.md

 - Visualization
 - Metrics calculation

-## Report

-The `Scientific Report.pdf` provides a comprehensive overview of the analysis, including:
-- Objectives
-- Methodology
-- Results
-- Conclusions

 ## Proposal

 The `proposal.pdf` outlines the initial goals and approach for the network analysis project.